Soheil-A-Neshat/RNA_check/README.md

 # RNA_check
-A package for rRNA and tRNA annotation on metagenome assembled genomes (MAGs)\n Requires the following packages to run:
+A package for rRNA and tRNA annotation on metagenome assembled genomes (MAGs)
+Requires the following packages to run:
   1. barrnap v0.9
   2. tRNAScan-SE v2.0.12